Hot Water Heater Not Working ? Here’s 9 Reasons Why!

-If the fittings on the pipes, knobs, and valves of the water heater are loose, it may not function as well as it used to.
+If the fittings on the pipes, knobs and electric/gas valves of the water heater are loose, it may not work as well as it used to.
 This is easy and should be fixed immediately.
 Using a screwdriver, tighten these loose fittings and get your hot water tank in optimum condition.
 The looser the fittings the longer it takes for the hot water to come on.

 Poor capacity measurement

-Your water heater may not be fully functional if you notice either gas leaks (for gas-powered water heaters) or pools of water.
+Your water heater may not be fully functional if you notice either gas leaks (for gas-powered water heaters) or water leaks.
 Over time the rubber washers attached to the water heater reduce in size and start leaking.
-However, if you’re away while this happens, then you’ll need to prepare yourself to purchase a new hot water tank as the former will be destroyed.
+However, if you’re away while this happens, then you’ll need to prepare yourself to purchase a new hot water tank or call a professional to get it replaced.

-These anodes have auto adaptation properties; they conserve energy hence they are energy efficient and they prevent corrosion and rusting inside your water heater!
-The Corro-Protec anodes are of different models; they render your water odorless and tasteless, they are very easy to install.
+These anodes are energy efficient and prevent corrosion.
+The Corro-Protec offers different model anodes; they render your water odorless and tasteless, they are very easy to install.